Shopping in New York

 Macy's Herald Square

 Macy's is not only a fashion institution-it's an American icon.
 Visit the famed Macy's Herald Square, the world's largest department store.
-Whether you need the latest fashions for you or your home, you are sure to find it at Macy's.
-Stop into the Visitor Center on the 34th Street balcony where a multilingual staff is eager to welcome you.
+Whether you need the latest fashions for you or your home, you're bound to find them at Macy's.
+Stop into the Visitor Center on the 34th Street balcony where multilingual staff eagerly welcome you.

 Loehmann’s